harvestingmoon/harvestingmoon/README.md

 👋 Hi, I’m Wen Yeong otherwise known as @harvestingmoon.

-Current Undergraduate @ NUS :)
+Current Undergraduate @ NUS who tweaks about anything and everything related to ML :)

 =* don't really know what to type here but let's just say I like coding & exploring algorithms (although they can be a pain in the ass to debug and understand...)

-my field of interest includes but not limited to:
-~ Machine Learning (Neural networks)
-~ Networks & Systems
-~ Big Data

 More about me:
 https://www.datascienceportfol.io/harvestingmoon